-NOTE: If the pilot experiences flutter, or believes he did, reduce power immediately, and land as soon as possible.
+Note: If the pilot experiences flutter, or they believe they did, reduce power immediately, and land as soon as possible.
 Do not attempt further flight until the aircraft has been thoroughly inspected for flutter-induced damage.
 This inspection should include all wing/tail attach points, flight controls, their attach points/hinges, hardware, control rods, and control rod bearings for elongated bolt/rivet holes, cracks, (especially rod end bearings) and sheared rivets.